-When an employee complains about bullying at work, a California court will consider whether or not the alleged bullying created a hostile work environment for the complainant.
-California courts consider the severity, pervasiveness, and frequency of the bullying behavior to determine whether or not it meets the legal definition of a hostile work environment.
+When an employee complains about bullying at work, a California court will consider whether the alleged bullying created a hostile work environment for the complainant.
+California courts consider the severity, pervasiveness, and frequency of the bullying behavior to determine whether it meets the legal definition of a hostile work environment.

 Bullying at work examples

 The actions that may constitute bullying at work can be obvious or subtle.
 Some of the most common examples of workplace bullying include:

 - Physically abusing

 - Persistently excluding a worker from social events

 - Disrupting a worker’s ability to perform their job duties

 - Making offensive jokes

 - Assigning unreasonable or unfavorable duties or workload

 - Belittling or humiliating a worker in front of everyone